 - Navy Special Warfare and Explosive Ordnance Disposal

 Navy nuclear submarine Officers are charged with navigating and operative the most advanced and secretive vessel in the Fleet.
 To do this, submarine Officers must having working knowledge of both the oceanic conditions they operate it and what is happening at the surface above them, without the assistance from forecasters at the surface.
 This includes a background in currents, tides, sea ice, the vertical structure of the water column and, most importantly, underwater acoustic to gain tactical advantages.
 As an oceanography major, you will take courses in oceanic dynamics, waves and tides, and underwater acoustic.
-In addition, the Oceanography Department offers an elective course Polar Oceanography, which is an evolving battlespace for submariners on our changing planet.
+In addition, the Ocean and Atmospheric Sciences Department offers an elective course Polar Oceanography, which is an evolving battlespace for submariners on our changing planet.